DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 Saline and silicone gel are very different filler materials with different properties.
 Saline is called a non-coherent filler.
 A non-coherent filler does not resist a change in shape, whereas a coherent filler like silicone gel does resist a change in shape.
 In other words, if saline is placed into a round container and suddenly that container changes shape to square, the saline will quickly flow and assume the square shape.
 Not so with silicone.
 It will stay round, at least for a while, until it slowly moves to take the new shape of the square container.

 Implants are silicone shells filled with either saline (salt water) or silicone gel (approved by the FDA November, 2006).
 There are two primary types of fillers used in breast implants: saline filled and silicone gel filled implants.
 Saline implants have a silicone shell filled with sterile saline (salt water) liquid.
 Silicone gel implants have a silicone shell filled with a viscous (cohesive) silicone gel.
 Saline implants are firmer than silicone gel implants.
 Silicone gel implants better resemble the texture and feel of natural breast tissue.
 Not all silicone gel implants are the same.
 Silicone can vary in its physical properties.
 Some implants are softer than others.
 Some are firmer, but hold their shape better (“Gummy” implants).
 You can read more about the different implants types here.
-Not every woman is a candidate for this type of implant.
 Both implant types are very safe, and each offers its own specific advantages.
 I will help you decide which kind is right for you.

 Saline Implants